Owning Your Truth With Core Principles

 If you are accountable and take responsibility for the things that happen to you - both good and bad - you are taking control, as the master of your own destiny and someone who is not at the mercy of the world surrounding you.
 Psychologists describe the feeling of empowerment and influence on outcomes as the internal locus of control - something strengthened by a high degree of accountability and ownership.

 I was the kid who in school always searched for explanations of my failures externally.
 Poor exam results were - of course - the result of a poor teacher.
 Or bad luck on the questions that ended up being asked.
 In other words: I had a very poor locus of control.
-Working on this has been a big step for my development into a parent and business professional.
+Developing this mindset has been transformative in my journey as both a parent and business professional.
 It is a good feeling to know that finding personal happiness rests entirely on my own shoulders.

 There are always lessons to be learnt from reflecting on your decisions and on how they contributed to an outcome.
 It is a healthy exercise, even if the outcome is far out of your control or the result of a freak accident.
 You will find opportunities to hone decision-making if you seek them.
 Being accountable does not equal beating yourself up when you are wrong or you messed up.
 I learn much more from my defeats than my from victories.
 What I want at the end of my life is just one more victory than defeat.